acacha/vue-laravel-authorization/README.md

     ]) !!};
 </script
 ```
-Laravep permission package don't expose by default roles and permissions in Json serialization of user object so you have to apply the following changes to App\User class (apply a Trait):
+Laravel permission package don't expose by default roles and permissions in Json serialization of user object so you have to apply the following changes to App\User class (apply a Trait):

 ```php
 Trait ExposePermissions